MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 After your prerequisites are ready, return to this article to begin installation and configuration of the tunnel.

-When you install Microsoft Tunnel, it pulls down information about the tunnel Sites you’ve defined for your tenant.
+When you install Microsoft Tunnel, it pulls information from Intune about the tunnel Sites you’ve defined for your tenant.
 This information includes the Server configurations for those Sites.
 Therefore, you must configure at least one Site and one Server configuration before you install Microsoft Tunnel on a Linux server.

 ## Create a Server configuration

-Use of a *Server configuration* lets you set up a configuration one time and have that configuration used by multiple servers.
+Use of a *Server configuration* lets you create a configuration a single time and have that configuration used by multiple servers.
 The configuration includes IP address ranges, DNS servers, and split-tunneling rules.
 Later, you’ll assign a Server configuration to a Site, which automatically applies that configuration to each server that joins that Site.

 ### To create a Server configuration